Skip to content

 Bandits could come up the road.
 The Chinese could come over the pass, finally on their way to cut Russia in half and claim Siberia for condos.
 But Rudy felt as safe here, alone on the road, as he had on the riverbank in Suzdal.
 He felt as safe, he supposed, as Ken and Constance had leaning against him for balance in the creek with three days to live.
 You never know, Rudy imagined he heard in Ken’s voice.
 “You never know,” Rudy repeated aloud to the pond, the forest, the mountains.

 A tiny and ancient pickup truck came over the hill.
 The engine shut off, and the truck coasted all the way to the pond.
 A small Tyvan man and a large cloth bundle filled the cab.
 Behind a black barrel held by one ratchet strap to the cab, a black goat stood freely, no rope holding it to the truck bed, with strands of straw hanging from its mouth.
-More straw flew out over the six-inch-high rails.
-The goat Rudy him more attention than the man did.
+More straw flew out over the fifteen-centimeter-high rails.
+The goat paid Rudy more attention than the man did.
 As the truck passed, the man popped the clutch.
 The goat jerked forward but kept its footing.
 The engine chugged back to life to drag the truck up the next slope.
 For a moment, Rudy was surprised to smell French fries; then he sorted out that the truck must be burning vegetable oil.

 Follow those fries, Ken would have said.
 Rudy chuckled and hoped that wasn’t the only fuel available between here and Kyzyl.
 “Follow those fries,” Rudy repeated, to himself and the bike and the echo in his head, the echo he’d cheated.